jomweb/CakeImpersonate/README.md

 # Impersonate Component
 A component that stores the current authentication session and creates new session for impersonating Users.
 User can revert back to original authentication sessions without the need to re-login.

+### Warning
+Always double check that you cannot "spoof" other users in the controller actions.
+To prevent hijacking of users accounts that the current authenticated User shouldn't/wouldn't have normal access to.
+This Plugin does circumvent default authentication mechanisms.

 # Requirement
 1. CakePHP 3.7 and above.